 One fundamental block in caching dynamic content is allowing to split up a document into different static and dynamic parts.
-By doing this, parts of the document, called fragments, can be treated separately rather then treating the document as a whole.
+By doing this, parts of the document, called fragments, can be treated separately rather than treating the document as a whole.
 Thus each fragment can have its own behavior allowing more fine-grained control over caching behavior and data sharing of the different segments of a document.
 Certain fragments of a document can be shared between different clients whereas some clients want different information in other fragments.
 Also, some parts of a document change more frequently than others, while other parts are completely static.
 By treating the document as a whole rather then separating it into fragments a page cannot be partially shared between users nor can it be partially cached.
 Rather, when a little part of the document changes the whole document needs re-fetching, and if parts of the document can't be shared, then the document can't be shared at all.
 For example, consider a popular customizable Web site with content that gets continuously updated with information such as news and weather.
 Figure 1 shows the snapshot of a personalized my.yahoo.com page, which fits in such an example, and what the corresponding document template and component objects might look like.
-S and P represent objects that are shared and private respectively, and TTL captures the length of time this object remains valid.
+S\ and P\ represent objects that are shared and private respectively, and TTL captures the length of time this object remains valid.
+In the figure, the blocks $(S^ \text{ or } P^)$ on document template (right side) map exactly the corresponding blocks of the original content (left side).
 The contents of fragments on the page can change as new stories develop or as the weather changes, leaving other fragments unchanged and with no need to re-fetch the data.
 Users that are viewing sports stories can share those fragments, and if some of those users are also viewing the economic section, then that can be shared by all the people viewing that fragment as well.
 There currently are a number of ways to split a document into fragments and reconstruct it.
 Different approaches do reconstruction in different parts of the network, including the originating server, the cache proxy, and the client.
 Each one of these methods has a different way of dealing with caching and the fragments.

-2.2 Edge-Side Includes
+2.3 Edge-Side Includes